Personal Investment Memo

 Weaknesses

-1. Shiny-object syndrome.
-My fast growth can also look like "too many shifts," which some people flag as a risk.
-I get it—I've heard it directly.
-Outside of a few constants (health, community-building), my professional drive often comes from seeking harder problems and working with people I admire.
+- Shiny-object syndrome.
+My journey can also look like "too many shifts," which some people flag as a risk.
+I get it; I've heard it directly.
+My professional drive often comes from seeking harder problems and working with people I admire.
 From the outside, that can read as volatility over the long term.

-2. Working smart vs. just working hard.
+- Working smart vs. just working hard.
 Startups require both, but I believe working smart matters more.
 My urgency and discipline can become a double-edged sword: when I'm unsure which path has the highest ROI, I sometimes try to force outcomes with brute effort.
-This shows up most in sales—if leads are scarce, I may grind longer doing the same things with more intensity.
+This shows up most in sales: if leads are scarce, I may grind longer doing the same things with more intensity.
 As the saying goes, repeating the same actions and expecting different results is not a strategy.

 This is not always good, since my perception does not reflect general reality, and it can make me miss the qualities that another person has beyond my reality filter.